-No. 2 Baylor uses stout defense to get past No. 5 Illiniois
+No. 2 Baylor uses stout defense to get past No. 5 Illinois

+INDIANAPOLIS (AP) — Scott Drew watched No. 2 Baylor’s first two games in quarantine.

+When he returned to the sideline Wednesday night, he found himself coaching in a vastly different atmosphere — and relying on a familiar script.

-INDIANAPOLIS (AP) — Adam Flagler scored 18 points and was one of four players in double figures for No. 2 Baylor, which pulled away late Wednesday night to beat No. 5 Illinois 82-69 in the second game of the Jimmy V Classic.
+Adam Flagler scored 18 points, three of his teammates also reached double figures and Baylor used its trademark defense to turn the game and pull away from No. 5 Illinois for an 82-69 victory in the Jimmy V Classic.

-Baylor (3-0) won for the first time this season with coach Scott Drew on the sideline.
-He missed the previous two games after a positive COVID-19 test, but watched his team swing the game with its trademark defense in the second half.

-Ayo Dosunmu had 18 points and Giorgi Beshanishvili added 15 for Illinois (3-1).
+But the Bears did exactly what they needed to do.
+They drew fouls against Kofi Cockburn, turning him into a non-factor.
+And although Ayo Dosunmu led the Illini (3-1) with 18 points, he was just 6 of 18 from the field.
+Giorgi Beshanishvili finished with 15 points while filling in for Cockburn.

+“It was a frustrating night,” Illinois coach Brad Underwood said.
+“It was a great opportunity to learn.
+I’m disappointed in our loose balls in the second half, but give credit to them.”

-The game had a completely different atmosphere from the previous two at Bankers Life Fieldhouse because of the raucous applause and loud cheers coming from the benches.
-The noise helped ratchet up the intensity level in a matchup that was essentially played to a draw for almost 30 minutes.
+The game also had a much more intense atmosphere than the previous two at Bankers Life Fieldhouse largely because of the raucous applause and loud cheers coming from the benches in what amounted to a draw for almost 30 minutes.

-Jonathan Tchamwa Tchatchoua started the decisive stretch by making two free throws with 12:51 left.
-That broke a 43-all tie and spurred Baylor to six straight points.
+Baylor forward Jonathan Tchamwa Tchatchoua started the decisive stretch by making two free throws with 12:51 left.
+That broke a 43-all tie and spurred the Bears to six straight points.
 After Illinois made a 3-pointer, Baylor scored five more points and then took control with another run, this time 9-0.

 When it ended, Baylor led 65-51 with 7:31 left and the Illini never seriously challenged again.